 Honestly, not much.
 With both types of physicians, finding a culprit behind your never-ending hives tends to be more of a process of elimination, ruling out allergens, infections, and underlying conditions.
 If your physician comes up empty, you’ll be given the diagnosis of CIU, and prescribed a medication to help stop the hives and prevent future flare-ups.

 Of course, you may have slightly different tests done with a dermatologist than you would with an allergist, and vice versa.
-For example, only a dermatologist will do a biopsy, if warranted.
+For example, in most cases only a dermatologist will do a biopsy, if warranted.
 An allergist/immunologist may do more extensive allergy and autoimmune testing than a dermatologist.
 But ultimately, treatment options for CIU are the same whether you see an allergist or a dermatologist.

 Also good to know?
 An allergist and dermatologist may even collaborate on a case.
 “We’ll often work [together] if we think there’s value in [doing] a biopsy,” adds Dr. Bassett.